HEIGVD-PRG1-F-2022/libdio/README.md

 # libdio

-Input / Output library for the PRG1F course
+Input / Output library for the PRG1F course.
+Smart abstractions to ask for user inputs, and display things to the console (colors, display grid).

 ## Usage